 What do you Serve with this Beef Tortellini Recipe?

 This casserole will go with so many great side dishes.

 - Try roasted Broccoli or Cauliflower.

 - Steamed Carrots would be an excellent side dish to pair with it.

 Leftovers will keep well in the fridge for up to 5 days.
 Keep them in a lidded container to prevent drying out.

 Freezing the leftovers in individual portions is a great option as well.
 Use freezer-friendly containers, and store them for up to 2 months.

-To reheat, you can thaw overnight in the fridge, or if you freeze them in individual portions, then heating them in the microwave for a few minutes from frozen make a perfect lunch or quick dinner.
+To reheat, you can thaw them overnight in the fridge, or freeze them in individual portions, then heating them in the microwave for a few minutes from frozen to make a perfect lunch or quick dinner.

 Questions You Might Have